vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 # Standing on one leg with eyes closed (with history)

-I've been doing exercises involving standing on one leg with eyes closed for a while, but on 2023-10-29 (and starting with information/practices that I started collecting 2023-10-28) I've decided to flesh out the practice and some variants of it.
+I've been doing exercises involving standing on one leg with eyes closed for a while (likely since at least November 2021 when I started weights), but on 2023-10-29 (and starting with information/practices that I started collecting 2023-10-28) I've decided to flesh out the practice and some variants of it.

 ## Standing on one leg with eyes closed: standard version